Last updated on May 5, 2020

 We have reviewed a lot of material relating to interviewing customers in order to create the persona profiles because, although our approach is based on automation and computational techniques, we have an interest to experiment with mixed personas utilizing qualitative data to enrich the automatically generated personas .

 This brief post shares some of the key insights we’ve found.
+[Update: there is an extended version of persona interview questions in our team’s blog.
+I suggest checking it out.]

 In general, when creating personas we need to query two types of information: